Memory Model

 end

 Destructors are called automatically in reverse order of creation.
-Types with destructors are non-copyable and non-reassignable — they cannot be assigned to another variable or used in union types.
+Types with destructors are non-copyable — they cannot be assigned from another variable.
+However, they can be reassigned from a constructor or function call (the old value's destructor runs first), and they can be used in variant types:

 Enums